 Here is a great recipe for a soup/sauce using tomatoes and lentils that is high in protein, slow release carbs, and full of antioxidants.
 Especially good for post workout recovery snack/meal!
 It has just four ingredients and takes about 20 minutes to make.

 Why’s it so great?

 - the whole pot is 400 kcal, 25g protein and 30g fibre

 - lentils are low GI, meaning the carbohydrate is released slowly, avoiding peaks and troughs in blood sugar levels.
-Lentils are high in iron.
+Lentils have some iron.

 - high protein makes it filling, so you’ll be less inclined to snack later on